SeregPie/DearImage/README.md

 | `h` | The height of the resized image.
 If the value is not a number, the height scales proportionally to the width. |
 | `smoothing` | The smoothing factor.
 The value must be is greater than or equal to 1.
 1 means no smoothing. |

-Returns a new instance of PaperDuck.
+Returns a new instance of `PaperDuck`.
 Can also return the same instance, if no changes were made.

 ```javascript
 let canvas = PaperDuck(source).resize('', 512, 5/2).toCanvas();